AMWA-TV/ms-05-01/docs/Control Model.md

 The categories shown in `Figure-1` are as follows:

-- The **Blocks** subtree contains the definition of **ncaBlock** - see [Blocks](Device%20Model.md#Blockspecs-and-Blockspec-IDs).
+- The **Blocks** subtree contains the definition of **NcBlock** - see [Blocks](Device%20Model.md#Blockspecs-and-Blockspec-IDs).

-- The **Workers** subtree contains definitions of classes that have something to do with media signal processing.
-Here will be found all the familiar audio and video control and monitoring functions.
+- The **Workers** subtree contains definitions of classes that may perform some kind of processing or monitoring function. **SignalWorkers** are specific workers which handle media signal processing.

-**Workers** has two subtrees - **Actuators** , which affect signals in various ways, and **Sensors** , which monitor signals.
+**SignalWorkers** has two subtrees - **Actuators** , which affect signals in various ways, and **Sensors** , which monitor signals.

-- The **Agents** subtree contains definitions of classes that affect control flow, or that handle specific non-media functions such as power supplies, geolocation sensors, and more.
-- Additional broad categories may emerge in future work.

 - The **Managers** subtree contains definitions of classes that perform Device housekeeping functions.
 Each manager class may be instantiated at most once per NCA device.
 A few of them must be instantiated for NCA conformance - see [Base Device blockspec](Device%20Model.md#Base-Device-blockspec).

-Two particularly notable Managers are:
+Particularly notable Managers are:

-1. **ncDeviceManager**.
+1. **NcDeviceManager**.
 Contains generic product information (model and serial numbers, for example) and holds overall Device status indicators.

-2. **ncSubscriptionManager**.
+2. **NcSubscriptionManager**.
 Manages Controller subscriptions to events.

+3. **NcClassManager**.
+Offers class and data type discovery mechanisms.

 ## Datatype definitions